dianamartin/data-tracker-guides/signs_markings/work_order_management.md

 6. A supervisor reviews the work order and closes it.

-Each work order task may have one of four statuses:
+Each work order task may have one of six statuses:

 Status                  | Description|
 :---                    | :--- |